MARTA MORAZZONI ECONOMICS

 We develop a novel search theory of the labor and marriage markets that accounts for the interplay between employment and family dynamics.
 In our heterogeneous agents model, individuals search and lose jobs, accumulate and deplete productivity, and undergo a two-sided matching process to form couples, which increases the likelihood of realized fertility.
 By endogenizing household formation, we show that agents' sorting and selection into couples determine labor productivity differences across the samples of married and single individuals.
 In addition, sharing family income can insure households from productivity shocks and unemployment risk.
 Only when considered together, these mechanisms replicate the differences in labor market outcomes by marital status documented in the US, explaining 75% of the wage marital premium and 50% of the unemployment marital gap.
 Finally, we use the model as a laboratory to study optimal unemployment insurance schemes for single and joint-households.

-Heterogeneous Markups Cyclicality and Monetary Policy (joint with Andrea Chiavari and Danila Smirnov).
-Submitted.
+Heterogeneous Markups Cyclicality and Monetary Policy (with Andrea Chiavari and Danila Smirnov).
+R&R at IER

 WORK IN PROGRESS